Why UDP file transfers are up to 100x faster than TCP

 Thus, when you send a file through TCP, you can be sure your recipient will receive the file exactly the way you sent it.
 This reliability component is crucial when you’re sending business documents, spreadsheets, health records, financial records and other important files.

 In addition to its reliability mechanisms, TCP also employs congestion control and flow control algorithms that are supposed to prevent network bottlenecks and flow-related issues.
-While these mechanisms and algorithms do work as intended, they ironically also cause delays in networks that suffer from high latency.
+While these mechanisms and algorithms work as intended, they ironically also cause delays in networks that suffer from high latency.

 What makes TCP data transfers slow?